XamarinUniversity/build2018-labs/lab1/README.md

 10. Run the app on at least one platform and tap on an entry in the `ListView`.
 It should navigate to your second page and display "Welcome to Xamarin.Forms!".
 You can go back using the built-in **Back** button located in the top-left corner.

 11. You can customize the colors presented along the top of the `NavigationPage`.
-Let's update our page to use the same Blue as the launch screen.
+Let's update the page to use the same Blue as the launch screen.
 On the `NavigationPage` class:
     - Set the `BarBackgroundColor` property to `Color.FromHex("#3498db")`
     - Set the `BarTextColor` property to `Color.White`